turingschool/mod-0-curriculum/session3/index.md

   <p>Person with the lightest color shirt speaks first.</p>
   <p>1.
 Introduce yourself: name, pronouns</p>
   <!-- <p>2.
 Share: what is a current trend that you're either totally annoyed by or completely love?</p> -->
   <p>2.
 Share: Do you dress up for halloween?
-What is your favorite costume you've worn?</p>
+What is your favorite costume you've worn or seen?</p>
   <p>3.
 Accountability review: how are you progressing toward mastery of your focus skills?</p>
   <p>Have extra time?
 Share helpful resources you've come across.</p>
 </div>